LoginRadius/engineering-portal/content/react-renderer/index.md

   </section>
 ).then((doc) => console.log(doc));
 ```
-Also, can checkout  `react-pdf` and `redocx` for similar purpose.
+Also, you can checkout  `react-pdf` and `redocx` for a similar purpose.

-Can visit this [Github Repo](https://github.com/chentsulin/awesome-react-renderer "Github Repo") for curated list of react renderers.
+Can visit this [Github Repo](https://github.com/chentsulin/awesome-react-renderer "Github Repo") for a curated list of react renderers.